vulinh64/vulinh64.github.io/blog/2025-07-14-spring-boot-3-keycloak-integration.md

 ```

 The response will contain an `access_token` field - copy that value and use it in your Authorization header as `Bearer {token}`.

-> I will be generating a Postman collection later for lazy folks.
->
-> ~~Or screw Postman because it has been heavily screwed up~~

 #### `JwtConverter` class